tidwall/evio/README.md

 ### Usage

 Starting a server is easy with `evio`.
 Just set up your events and pass them to the `Serve` function along with the binding address(es).
-Each connections receives an ID that's passed to various events to differentiate the clients.
+Each connections is represented as an `evio.Conn` object that is passed to various events to differentiate the clients.
 At any point you can close a client or shutdown the server by return a `Close` or `Shutdown` action from an event.

 Example echo server that binds to port 5000: